SiyangCai/House_price_prediction/README.md

 * XGBoost.
 * Also grid search will be an option to find the best combinations of hyperparameter if necessary.

-A cross validation will be performed to avoid random effect in splitting the data.
+A cross validation with 5 folds will be performed to avoid random effect in splitting the data.
 The cross validataion will be perform on the pipeline of sickit-learn preprocessing and ML models.

 ## Results
 The results of these models can be review by many metrics.
-Here we use `R2` as this is a regression problem.
+Here we use $R^2$ as this is a regression problem.
 Cross validation scoring with negative mean absolute/squared error are also checked and are consistent with the following conclusion:
 * Linear regression: seems bad, there will be one fold with extremely high error (`R2` extremely close to 0), which bring down the mean of 5 cross validation scores.
-* Lasso regression: is stable, $R^2 = 0.9097$ after searching with best parameters.
+* Lasso regression: stable, $R^2 = 0.9097$ after searching with best parameters.
+* Random forest: $R^2 = 0.9944$ with pruing to avoid overfitting.
+* XGBoost:  $R^2 = 0.9952$.

+In summary, random forest and XGBoost are the two best models with high scoring in predictions of house prices using this dataset.
+Lasso regression is also stable and well-performed.